 Great, Independent Coffeehouses in Westchester That You Should Try

 Starbucks not your cuppajoe?
-Try Coffee Labs Roasters, Moonbean Café, and the rest of these charismatic County java joints
+Try Coffee Labs Roasters, Aroma, and the rest of these charismatic county java joints.

 The roaster is front and center at Coffee Labs in Tarrytown